bcdannyboy/montecargo/README.md

 The core of montecargo is the Event type, which represents a potential event that can occur in a simulation.
 Each Event includes several fields:

     - *Name*: A descriptive name of the event.
-- *LowerProb* and UpperProb: Define the lower and upper bounds of the event's probability.
+    - *LowerProb* and *UpperProb*: Define the lower and upper bounds of the event's probability.
-- *LowerProbStdDev* and UpperProbStdDev: (Optional) Standard deviations for the lower and upper probability bounds.
+    - *LowerProbStdDev* and *UpperProbStdDev*: (Optional) Standard deviations for the lower and upper probability bounds.
     - *Confidence*: A confidence level for the event's probability.
     - *ConfidenceStdDev*: (Optional) Standard deviation for the confidence level.
     - *Timeframe*: The timeframe over which the event probability is considered (e.g., Yearly, Monthly).
     - *MinImpact* and *MaxImpact*: (Optional) Define the minimum and maximum financial impacts of the event.
     - *MinImpactStdDev* and *MaxImpactStdDev*: (Optional) Standard deviations for the minimum and maximum impacts.
+    - *IsCostSaving*: Indicates if the event is a cost-saving measure.

 ##  TimeFrames